ShruuDz/Sangeet.github.io/README.md

 ## Feedback

 We value your feedback!
-Please share your thoughts, suggestions, or report any issues using the feedback form available on the website.
+Please share your thoughts, and suggestions, or report any issues using the feedback form available on the website.

 ## About